-Skuret’s practice often works with text: for example, scores, fiction and live writing.
+Skuret often works with text, for example: scores, fiction and live writing.
 These texts are generated through site residency, performance or action research, and are published through various means including sculpture, live composition, performance, installation, and voice.
 In Skuret’s practice, ‘writing’ extends to include sound, voice and physical action, and her commissions include performative responses to architectural spaces, objects, concepts and institutions.
-Working with writing in an expanded sense, ‘fictions’ manifest in various forms and often involve the embodiment of live participation to create the work.
+Working with writing in an expanded sense, ‘fictions’ manifest in various forms and often involve live embodiment to create the work.
 Forms of knowledge that could be regarded as tangential or superseded are active agents in these fictions, which work towards opening up alternative ways of working and thinking together.

-Lisa Skuret studied Contemporary Art Theory at Goldsmiths College London (AHRC Research Award 2007-08); Interaction Design at University of the Arts London; and Psychology at Smith College, USA, and University College London.
+Lisa Skuret studied Contemporary Art Theory at Goldsmiths College London (AHRC Research Award 2007-08); Interaction (UX) Design Communication at University of the Arts London; and Psychology and Art History at Smith College (USA) and University College London.

 ‘“The building is the score,” writes Skuret.
 Following this cue, the installation draws attention to the act of building as a process of listening and playing with the space, with one another.
 That is, the building itself speaks with the participants, with a voice that is not necessarily known or given, a voice that allows us to question the limits of knowing in the first place.
 The nature of this voice comes into presence with the process of building a voice together.
 The implication here is that the activity of building and the voice that emerges from this activity are communal and exploratory, embodied and live.
 This voice is neither known nor pretending to know.
 More significantly, it can afford a state of not knowing.’